 You can register for a course by completing the Permission to Register for Non-Law Elective form which can be found here: Permission to Register Non-Law.pdf.
-Once you have filled out the form, please bring it with a course description to the Registrar's Office so we can give it to the Associate Dean for Academic Affairs for final approval.
+Once you have filled out the form, please bring it with a course description to the Registrar's Office so we can give it to the Vice Dean for Academic Affairs for final approval.
 You will also need to contact the department offering the course to obtain a permission number from them to register for the course.

 How do I register for courses outside the University (cross-registration or PCHE)?

 Full-time students are permitted to register for a course at a PCHE institution in the fall and spring terms.
 The course, earned grade, and units will appear on your Pitt transcript but will not be included in your Law GPA.
 Students who wish to cross-register must obtain the PCHE Form from the Law School Registrar's Office.
 To begin the process, you must first obtain an authorizing signature from the host institution allowing you to take the course before you submit the form to the Law School Registrar's Office.
 Once you have done that, submit the form to the Law Registrar's Office which will then give it to the Associate Dean for Academic Affairs for approval.
 The registration process takes a few weeks to complete and students should allow ample time for necessary approvals before the registration is processed.
 Additional information and a list of PCHE institutions can be found at this link: https://www.registrar.pitt.edu/students/enrollment#Cross%20Registration.

 What does auditing a course mean and how do I register for it?

 Information on auditing a course can be found here: /pp/auditing.
 You may register for a course audit during the open enrollment period.
 The open enrollment period begins two weeks after the registration appointments begin and runs through the end of the first week of class.

 Can I opt to take a course pass/fail?